Ukraine War — Strategic Assessment

 For NATO cohesion.
 The war revitalized NATO after a decade of internal friction, triggered Finnish and Swedish accession (2023–2024), and forced a reckoning with European defense industrial capacity that is now reshaping continental procurement and force structure.

 For Russian strategic posture.
 Russia has absorbed the conflict into a wartime economy and political structure, creating a military-industrial complex operating at sustained wartime production rates — but at enormous demographic and economic cost not yet fully visible in public data.
-Munitions sustainability for repeated 600-drone-class barrages is a standing intelligence gap.
+Munitions sustainability for repeated barrages above the April ceiling — the 13–14 May salvo reached 1,567 drones + 56 missiles — is the standing intelligence question of the spring cycle; the April–May ground reversal suggests the strike-tempo intensification may be substituting for, rather than complementing, advances on the line of contact.

 For the Global South.
 The conflict has deepened the fracture between the Western-led rules-based-order narrative and alternative multipolar framings.
 India, Brazil, South Africa and most African states have maintained strategic ambiguity rather than alignment with Western sanctions — a structural feature, not a transitional one.